bernardchu/dps/Backend.md

 },
 ```
 (replace `GetSheets` above with the name of the new lambda)

+### EventBridge
+To ensure the available animals are getting sync'd regularly, we use EventBridge to call the available/sync endpoint every 5 minutes.
+It is very important to note that you must set the EventBridge retries to be 1 or more.
+Setting it to 0 will use the default 185 retries and this is stupid.

 ### Local development
 To run a lambda function locally: